CATIE statement on the use of antiretroviral treatment (ART) to maintain an undetectable viral load to prevent the sexual transmission of HIV

 - The consistent and correct use of antiretroviral treatment (ART) by people living with HIV to maintain an undetectable viral load

-- The consistent and correct use of daily oral Truvada as pre-exposure prophylaxis (PrEP)
+- The consistent and correct use of oral Truvada as pre-exposure prophylaxis (PrEP)

 - The consistent and correct use of condoms

 The consistent and correct use of antiretroviral treatment (ART) by people living with HIV to maintain an undetectable viral load is a highly effective strategy to reduce the risk of the sexual transmission of HIV.
-When a highly effective strategy is used consistently and correctly as part of a comprehensive plan for sexual health, it is rare for HIV to be transmitted.
+When this strategy is used consistently and correctly as part of a comprehensive plan for sexual health, the risk for HIV transmission is negligible.

 For more information, please see the evidence review at the end of this statement.